hbctraining/spatial_nanocourse/lessons/visium_hd.md

 </p>

-We can see that, as expected, the BANKSY clusters are more spatially restricted than the Seurat clusters.
+We can see that, as expected, the BANKSY clusters are more spatially-restricted, or more compact, than the Seurat clusters.
 We also see that the BANKSY clusters are less noisy than the Seurat clusters, likely because of the smoothing effect of considering a cell's spatial neighborhood when assigning a cluster label.

 <details>
 <summary><b>Click here to see BANKSY using a lambda value of 0.2</b></summary>